sergio11/trust_certification_system_blockchain/README.md

 A Certification Authority and a Student reach an agreement in order to issue a certificate on the platform, this certificate is generated, signed and stored using cryptographic techniques.
 Later, the Student can go to any other institution and share their certificate, whose veracity can be verified directly on the platform without having to contact the institution that issued it again.

+The implementation of the private blockchain network means that there are many copies of the information, all of them necessary and absolutely identical.
+This makes fraud impossible, and also guarantees the survival of the certificates issued by the certification authority, even though that said Institution disappears.
+The certificates thus issued are perennial and immutable.

 ## Architecture Overview